eeberhard/aica-api/docs/docs/getting-started/04-examples/03-mock-hardware-example.md

 :::info

 Only users with a Linux host can visualize the robot with RViz.
-Follow the steps in the [Display sharing](../04-run.md#display-sharing) section to attach a new terminal to the running container.
+On macOS, AICA Launcher will not show the RViz option.

 :::

-Open RViz in the container with the `rviz2` command.
+Open RViz using the gear menu icon in the bottom right of AICA Launcher and choosing the "Launch RViz" option.

-In the Displays panel under Global Options, set the Fixed Frame to `world`.

-Press Add or CTRL+N to add a new display and select the RobotModel plugin.

-Under the RobotModel Description Topic, enter `/mock_hardware/robot_description`.

-:::tip

-The robot description topic will correspond to the name of the hardware interface in the YAML application.
+:::note

+A native 3D viewer will be available in AICA Studio for all platforms in an upcoming version.

 :::